openstack/api-site/README.rst

  * Landing page for developer.openstack.org: ``www``
  * Writing your first OpenStack application tutorial (in progress): ``firstapp``

-The files in the ``api-ref`` directory cannot be changed because they are moving to project repositories.

 To complete code reviews in this repository, use the standard OpenStack Gerrit `workflow <https://review.openstack.org>`_.
 For details, see `Gerrit Workflow